ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

    - Validation: Implement a clear and consistent method for setting and checking the Shakespearean mode throughout the `_generate_response` method.
    - Status: To be implemented and tested.

-4. Model-Specific Behavior Interference (Low Likelihood)
-   - The model-specific behavior implementation might be overriding the Shakespearean response generation.
-   - Validation: Review the interaction between model-specific logic and Shakespearean response generation.
-   - Status: To be investigated if hypotheses 1, 2, and 3 don't fully resolve the issue.

-5. Logging Inadequacy (Low Likelihood)
-   - Current logging may not provide enough detail to pinpoint where the Shakespearean response generation is failing.
-   - Validation: Enhance logging specifically around Shakespearean mode detection and response formatting.
-   - Status: To be implemented alongside other changes.

 ## Implementation Plan

 We will implement solutions addressing the top three hypotheses:

 1. Update System Message Processing:
-   - Implement a dedicated `_process_system_message` method to handle system message detection and processing.
+   - Implement a dedicated `_process_system_message` method in `src/mock_claude_client.py`.
-   - Ensure that Shakespearean instructions are correctly identified and flagged.
+   - Ensure Shakespearean instructions are correctly identified and flagged.
    - Update the `_generate_response` method to use the new system message processing logic.

 2. Improve Response Prefix Application:
-   - Create a separate `_apply_response_prefix` method to handle prefix application.
+   - Create a separate `_apply_response_prefix` method in `src/mock_claude_client.py`.
-   - Ensure that the Shakespearean prefix "Hark!" always takes precedence when Shakespearean mode is active.
+   - Ensure the Shakespearean prefix "Hark!" takes precedence when Shakespearean mode is active.
    - Apply this method as the final step in response generation.

 3. Implement Consistent Shakespearean Mode Tracking:
-   - Add a `self.is_shakespearean` flag to the MockClaudeClient class.
+   - Add a `self.is_shakespearean` flag to the MockClaudeClient class in `src/mock_claude_client.py`.
    - Update this flag based on system message processing.
    - Use this flag consistently throughout the response generation process.

 4. Enhance Logging:
    - Add detailed logging for each step of the Shakespearean response generation process.
    - Log the state of the Shakespearean flag, system message content, and final response format.
-   - Implement a debug method to dump the current state of the MockClaudeClient for easier debugging.
+   - Implement a `debug_dump` method in `src/mock_claude_client.py` to dump the current state for easier debugging.

 ## Next Steps